araten10/EdgewarePlusPlus/README.md

 >Q: I found a bug!

 A: Fantastic! (well, not really.)
 The best place to post something like this is the [issues page](https://github.com/araten10/EdgewarePlusPlus/issues), where it can be properly filed and looked at/addressed by us or other people/pull requests.
-If it is something that seems like it might be a personal issue or relating to your specific setup, feel free to drop me a line on twitter.
-Just know that I might not be able to personally fix the issue, especially if I can't replicate it on any of my machines!

-To help make the issue easier for us to solve, [here](https://twitter.com/ara10ten/status/1789414192702730718) is a short (NSFW!) guide on how to properly report bugs!
+As of 2026 we've decided to take breaks from actively developing Edgeware, so we apologize if things go by the wayside.
+All the more reason to use the issues page- people can use the info to make forks and pull requests!

 >Q: I'm having a problem running Edgeware, should I run it as administrator?